jfeiwell/jfeiwell.github.io/_posts/EssayPosts/2021-05-24-the-idea-stack.md

 ---
 Where do ideas come from?
 What are they made out of?
 How do we hear about them?
 And why do some seem better than others?

-Merriam-Webster defines an idea as “a formulated thought or opinion”.
+*Merriam-Webster* defines an idea as “a formulated thought or opinion”.
 These thoughts or opinions range from new business ideas, to political opinions, to summer travel plans.

-My idea is that there is an Idea Stack, where ideas are both formulated and distributed.
+My idea is that there is an *Idea Stack*, where ideas are both formulated and distributed.
 The Idea Stack is composed of 7 layers.
 Human Nature, History, First Principles, Filtration & Framing, Distribution, Adoption, and Action.
 Each layer represents their own domain, and each layer influences the other layers.

-Additionally, the most important layer of the Idea Stack isn’t a layer at all.
-Language is used as both the building blocks that all ideas are composed of and the soft tissue that connects all layers of the Idea Stack.
-The building blocks are vocabulary.
-The soft tissue is semantics.
+Additionally, the most important layer of the Idea Stack isn’t a layer at all. **Language** is used as both the *building blocks* that all ideas are composed of **and** the *soft tissue* that connects all layers of the Idea Stack.
+The building blocks are *vocabulary*.
+The soft tissue is *semantics*.

 Language is the most important piece of the Idea Stack because language is the terrain on which the battle of ideas is fought.
 If an idea has the high ground in vocabulary and semantics, victory will be certain.

-The Idea Stack is a framework for figuring out what is possible for any given idea.
+The Idea Stack is a framework for figuring out *what is possible* for any given idea.
 The cardinal rule is to always know where you are in the Idea Stack.
 Understanding the context of each layer allows you to realize the truth and efficacy of your idea.

 ![The Idea Stack](/assets/idea_stack.png)